 Market volatility depends on many factors, and it will never disappear.
-So it’s essential for investors to understand how to manage their emotions in the face of volatility.
-Four steps are key.
+It’s essential for investors to understand how to manage their emotions in the face of volatility.

-That initial strategy you established should account for normal market volatility, so turn off the news and focus on the long term.
-Be sure to check in on the progress in your portfolio at least annually, and review your plan whenever you have a major change in your life.
+The initial strategy you established should account for normal market volatility, so turn off the news and focus on the long term.
+Be sure to check in on the progress in your portfolio at least annually and review your plan whenever you have a major change in your life.

 3. Diversify your holdings.
 To reduce risk and account for volatile markets, your portfolio should include investments that have higher returns in different scenarios.

-“The hardest part about choosing when to be in or out of the market, and we see this in the data all the time, is that missing a few months of a five- or ten-year cycle can completely decimate an investor’s return,” says Haworth.
+“The hardest part about choosing when to be in or out of the market, and we see this in the data all the time, is that missing a few key days or weeks of a five- or ten-year cycle can have a significant influence on an investor’s return,” says Haworth.
 “The pattern of returns is simply not predictable from month to month, so keeping a consistent investment can add to the bottom line.”

 A financial professional can offer much-needed perspective when your emotions are running high.
 Reviewing your financial goals and discussing your options together can help you make the most clear-headed choices possible.